14all-agency/shopify-llms-txt-directory/https-homeeleganceusa-com.md

   Updated: 2025-12-28T04:09:34Z
   Price: $2,327.99 USD
 - [Aziel Dresser | Home Elegance USA](https://homeeleganceusa.com/products/aziel-dresser-by-homelegance): Aziel The modern styling of the Aziel Collection features geometrical accent to present a bold profile perfect for the sophisticated look you wish to achieve..
-  Updated: 2025-12-28T04:09:34Z
+  Updated: 2025-12-29T21:12:25Z
   Price: $1,211.99 USD
 - [Beddington Dresser | Homelegance](https://homeeleganceusa.com/products/beddington-dresser-by-homelegance): Beddington The traditional profile of the Beddington Collection pairs classic accent with elegant highlight to create a timeless look for your bedroom.
 Stylized
   Updated: 2025-12-28T04:09:36Z
   Price: $1,877.99 USD
-- [West End Dresser | Homelegance](https://homeeleganceusa.com/products/west-end-dresser-by-homelegance): West End Modern styling is achieved by pairing classic design elements with eye-catching bold lines culminating in the chic look of the West End Collection.
+- [Homelegance - West End Dresser in Wire-Brushed Gray - 1566GY-5](https://homeeleganceusa.com/products/west-end-dresser-by-homelegance): West End Modern styling is achieved by pairing classic design elements with eye-catching bold lines culminating in the chic look of the West End Collection.
-  Updated: 2025-12-28T04:09:37Z
+  Updated: 2025-12-29T21:27:58Z
   Price: $1,216.99 USD
 - [Scarlett Dresser | Home Elegance USA](https://homeeleganceusa.com/products/scarlett-dresser-by-homelegance): Scarlett The elegant modern profile of the Scarlett Collection will be the perfect addition to your bedroom.
 Cashew solid wood and mindy veneer is finished...
-  Updated: 2025-12-28T04:09:38Z
+  Updated: 2025-12-29T21:20:37Z
   Price: $1,174.99 USD
 - [Salon Dresser | Home Elegance USA](https://homeeleganceusa.com/products/salon-dresser-by-homelegance): Salon Glamour abounds with the addition of the Salon Collection to your bedroom.
 The pearlescent finish is enhanced by the sparkling silver glitter trim that...
   Updated: 2025-12-28T04:09:39Z